Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • Coma and death

-Some Facts About Alcohol and Seizures
+Some Facts About Alcohol Withdrawal Seizures

 • When alcohol is linked to seizures, it is usually the state of alcohol withdrawal that elicits the seizures, not the drinking itself.